mosab9/systemDesign/src/main/java/designPatterns/behavioral/README.md

 # Behavioral design patterns

-strategy pattern
+## strategy pattern
+Enables an algorithm's behavior to be selected at runtime.
+It defines a family of algorithms put them in a separate class, encapsulates each one, and makes them interchangeable.
+This pattern allows the algorithm to vary independently from clients that use it.

-observer pattern
+## observer pattern

-command pattern
+## command pattern

-template pattern
+## template pattern

-visitor pattern
+## visitor pattern

 null object and the iterator patterns